Student-Work-Classroom-Demo-MUBAS/personal-site-css-and-html-ChikondiChambamba/ReadMe.txt

 Font Awesome: For the social media icons and other visual elements.

 Figma: The tool used to design the UI/UX for the showcased projects.

+Problems during the developing this website are
+1. difficulty in making the image resizable
+2. adding icons to the website.
+3. using media query to resize the website under different sizes